onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Template Constructs.rst

 ``environment_context`` is passed into a Nested YAML file, the parameter name ``environment_context`` **MUST NOT** change.

-With nested templates, outputs are required to expose any resource properties of the child templates to the parent template.
-Those would not explicitly be declared as parameters but simply referenced as ``get_attribute`` targets against the "parent" resource.

-A parameter declared in the outputs: section of a nested template can be accessed from the parent template as an attribute (i.e., via ``get_attr``) of the "pseudo resource" whose type is in the nested template.
-In the case of a ``OS::Heat::ResourceGroup``, an output will be an attribute of the ``OS::Heat::ResourceGroup`` itself, and will be an array from the perspective of the parent template.
+If a VNF's Heat Orchestration Template's nested YAML file is required to expose a resource property to the invoking Heat Orchestration Template, an ``outputs:`` statement must be used in the nested YAML file.
+The invoking template references the property by using the intrinsic function ``get_attr`` that targets the resource invoking the nested YAML file and references the parameter defined in the ``outputs`` section.

 .. req::
     :id: R-17528